Üsküdar: Churches

 Churches of Üsküdar include the İlya Profiti (Prophet Elijah) Greek Orthodox Church in Muratreis (present building built in 1831), the Kandilli Khristos Rum Ortodoks Kilisesi (built in 1810), the Surp Garabet (Saint John the Baptist) Armenian Church in Murat Reis (first church on the site, 1590; present building built 1888), the Surp Haç (Holy Cross) Armenian Church in Selami Ali (built 1676, rebuilt 1880), the Surp Krikor Lusavoriç (Saint Gregory the Illuminator) Armenian Church in Kuzguncuk (first built 1835, rebuilt 1861), and the Surp Yergodasan Arakelots (Twelve Apostoles) Armenian Church in Kandilli (built 1846).

 Synagogues

-Synagogues of Üsküdar include Bet Yaakov (built 1878) and Bet Nissim (built in the 1840s).
+Synagogues of Üsküdar include Bet Nissim (built in the 1840s) and Bet Yaakov (built in 1878), both in the coastal Kuzguncuk neighborhood.